The solar-powered Tertill robot keeps weeds in check

 Reelgood helps cord cutters find, track and watch content from across streaming services

 This September marks the 15th anniversary of the first Roomba — but in spite of the device’s massive popularity, no companies have managed to successfully follow in its footsteps with another mainstream home robot.
-The Tertill, however, could be the product to change that, drawing on a number of the Roomba’s lessons and applying to to an outdoor setting for regular garden maintenance using a small, built-in weed whacker.
+The Tertill, however, could be the product to change that, drawing on a number of the Roomba’s lessons and applying them to an outdoor setting for regular garden maintenance using a small, built-in weed whacker.

 It’s no coincidence that the device shares a number of characteristics with the robot vacuum.
 A number of employees are ex-iRobot employees, including Franklin’s CTO Joe Jones, iRobot’s first full-time hire, who played a key role in the Roomba’s creation.
-According to the company, however, the startup settled on the familiar hock puck form factor because it just made the most sense for the task at hand.
+According to the company, however, the startup settled on the familiar hockey puck form factor because it just made the most sense for the task at hand.

 “We actually tried to get away from the circular shape for a while,” CEO Rory MacKean told TechCrunch ahead of today’s pitch off appearance at TC Sessions: Robotics.
 “We want something that’s robust and rugged, with a rectangular shape.
 We wanted to make it look like a tractor: four-wheel drive, corners.
 But then the corners don’t make sense.
 It would get itself into a situation where it was hard to back out without damaging anything.
 You can’t turn in place without damaging plants.”